christophgil/ZIPsFS/README.md

 ## Logs

-Running ZIPsFS in the foreground with the option *-f*, allows to observe logs continuously at the console.
-It is convenient to run ZIPsFS in a terminal multiplexer like  *tmux*.
+It is recommended to run ZIPsFS in the foreground with option *-f* within a persistent terminal multiplexer like *tmux*.

 Log files are found in  **~/.ZIPsFS/**.

-An HTML file with status information is found in and are also accessible from the generated folder **ZIPsFS** in the virtual  ZIPsFS file system.
+An HTML file with status information is dynamically generated in  the generated folder **ZIPsFS** in the virtual  ZIPsFS file system.

 ## Autogeneration of files

-ZIPsFS can display file names of files which do not yet exist, but which can be generated autopmatically.
+ZIPsFS can display virtual files which do not  exist, but which can be generated automatically when opened.
-These files will be created when needed.
 This feature must be activated in ZIPsFS_configuration.h.
-The first file source needs to be provided.
-Generally, the first file source is writable.
+The first file root is used to store the generated files.
-It will not be available, if an empty string is passed as the first root directory.

-The typical use-case are file conversions.
+A typical use-case are file conversions.
-Auto-generated files are displayed in the virtual file tree in **ZIPsFS/a/**  and physically stored in the first source.
+Auto-generated files are displayed in the virtual file tree in **ZIPsFS/a/**.
+If they have not be used before, an estimated file size is reported as the real file size is not yet known.

-The currently included examples can serve as a templated for own settings.
+The currently included examples demonstrate this feature and can serve as a templated for own settings.
+For this purpose copy image or pdf files into one of the roots and visit the respective folder in the virtual file system.
+Prepend this folder with **ZIPsFS/a/** and you will see the generated files:

 - For image files (jpg, jpeg, png and gif), smaller versions of 25 % and 50 %
 - For image files extracted text usign Optical Character Recognition